kyungjinoh/few/README.md

 - Progressive friction introduces CAPTCHA challenges and temporary session blocks once abuse thresholds are hit (Cloudflare Turnstile supported).
 - Configure a WAF (e.g., Cloudflare) in front of the deployment to filter malicious traffic before it reaches Firebase.
 - Set the `CLOUDFLARE_TURNSTILE_SECRET` environment variable (or `firebase functions:config:set turnstile.secret=...`) so the backend can validate CAPTCHA tokens.
+- Rotate Firebase API keys that have ever been public and keep the replacements in environment variables instead of committing them to source control.

 ## Getting Started